StuartZaq/wutc-rus/markdown/albann-fills_rus.md

 Where the trees grow thick a moss-heavy hovel sits.
 From the eaves hang all manner of dried animal components.
 Birds on nearby trees watch closely, leaving the anarchic sprawl of a garden unmolested.

 This is the house of Enid (3HD, Shortsword).
 She is only the latest to dwell here - a long line of witches uninterrupted by new churches or invaders from the sea.
-Most villages in Ergyng know how to find her, although such a journey is never made lightly.
+All in Ergyng know how to find her, although such a journey is never made lightly.

 Any work undertaken by a witch does not come free.

 Enid seeks an apprentice - she feels her bones becoming long.
 She would see Atiq dead for his hunting of magic users.
 If either of these are done, she offers hospitality.
 If both are done, her loyalty would last as long as she drew breath.
-She would be willing to teach any spells to such friends.
+She would be willing to teach any spells and wards to such friends.

 She has the knowledge of the following spells, and has the components for any marked with an \*.
 Animal Growth\*, Baleful Polymorph, Charm Monster, Charm Person\*, Clairvoyance\*, Confusion\*, Cure Light Wounds\*, Cure Critical Wounds, Detect Magic\*, Fly\*, Light, Sleep\*.

+She knows all the uses of plants for Warding, but guards this knowledge jealously.

-Hidden in the hovel, the accrued emphemera of generations (Magic User II):
+Hidden in the hovel, the accrued ephemera of generations (Magic User II):

 - 400sp in a mix of many different coins.
 - 6 _Doubleface Drachm._(&T)